PubHubs/PubHubs/.gitlab/merge_request_templates/merge-to-stable.md

   ![image](/uploads/478c467465270fe24b4e3ec6ee32cc3b/image.png)
   - [ ] Merge the branch with the updated dependencies to main.
 We do this now because otherwise the main and stable will not point to the same commit as shown in the repository graph.
-  - [ ] Reset the [feature flags](https://gitlab.science.ru.nl/ilab/pubhubs_canonical/-/blob/main/hub-client/src/store/settings.ts#L75) so the proper flags are enabled for the main branch.
   - [ ] Check this list and cleanup items with due date passed, and add due dates to items that are not in active development anymore.

   (The `merge-to-stable` merge request template can be edited [here](https://gitlab.science.ru.nl/ilab/pubhubs_canonical/-/edit/main/.gitlab/merge_request_templates/merge-to-stable.md).)